Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Most generators can, in fact, produce either 110V or 220V, much like your standard house power outlets.
 If they didn’t, it wouldn’t be much of any use now, would it?

-So, the question here is can a generator be used to charge a Tesla.
+So, the question here is can a gas-powered generator be used to charge the car.
 The answer is yes, but not always.

-First off it is worth mentioning that Tesla themselves say in the manual to not make use of a portable generator; however, this is most likely to insulate themselves from any adverse events should any harm come to you or your vehicle through the use of a portable generator.
+First, off it is worth mentioning that Tesla themselves say in the manual to not make use of a portable generator; however, this is most likely to insulate themselves from any adverse events should any harm come to you or your electric vehicle through the use of a portable generator.

 Teslas are very intelligent cars, and won’t let improper power sources into their charging system.
 This is why not all generators will work to charge a Tesla.